 An integral part of both the HRIM and HSIM curriculum is the hospitality-related work experience.
 Seven hundred hours documented paid work experience and 100 hours of community service are required.
 These combined work experiences assist in the development of a career plan that meets industry needs and prepares students for the increasingly complex and challenging hospitality industry.

 A variety of student clubs enable students to attend national industry conferences, network with leaders and managers in the hospitality field and plan events and conferences for the university, industry and community.

-The Alfred Lerner College of Undergraduate Advising and Academic Services, the HRIM faculty advisor and the Career Services Center serves the undergraduate student body by providing information and support for the students’ academic, professional and career development to foster their successful matriculation, graduation and placement.
+The Alfred Lerner College of Undergraduate Advising and Academic Services, the HRIM and HSIM faculty advisors and the Career Services Center serves the undergraduate student body by providing information and support for the students’ academic, professional and career development to foster their successful matriculation, graduation and placement.